vmware-archive/spring-boot-data-rest-demo/README.md

 1. Open application.yml and add the following properties

 ```
+management:
   endpoints:
-  beans:
-    enabled: true
-  env:
-    enabled: true
+    web:
+      exposure:
+        include: health,info,env,beans
 ```
 2. Restart the application

 Take a minute and look at all the good things you have access to view.
-Note: that the default URL has also changed slightly with Boot 2 to include "application" in the path.
+Note: the default URL has changed back to the original style and security is off by default.

 http://localhost:8080/actuator/env